MokitaNetwork/Aether/simulations/README.md

 The number of machines running auto-scales to match the number of jobs.
 When there are no jobs there are no machines, so you don't pay for anything.

 Jobs are defined as a docker image (assumed hosted on dockerhub) and a command string.
->e.g. `kava/kava-sim:version1`, `go test ./app`
+>e.g. `aeth/aeth-sim:version1`, `go test ./app`

 This can run sims but doesn't collect the results.
 This is handled by a custom script.

 ## Running sims and uploading to S3

 The dockerfile in this repo defines the docker image to run sims.
-It includes the kava source code, aws cli, and the custom simulation script.
+It includes the aeth source code, aws cli, and the custom simulation script.

 The custom script reads some input args, runs a sim and uploads the stdout and stderr to a S3 bucket.